OpenRakis/OpenRakis/tools/cd/DuneEdit2/README.md

 The complete DUNE CD savegame editor.
+Uses AvaloniaUI for the GUI.

+If a command line option is provided, the GUI won't be launched.
+Instead, it will be a console program.

-Options:
+Command Line Options:
   -c, --Compress           (Default: ) Compress the specified file

   -i, --InputFile          Required.
 The savegame to edit or describe on the standard output, for example DUNE37S1.SAV.
 For reading ONLY, it can be several files, separated by a space.